 Kidney failure can be part of the normal aging process, this means that chronic kidney failure is more likely to occur in our geriatric dogs.

 Unfortunately, dogs with kidney failure will slowly lose the total functioning of their kidney.
 Gradually, your dog will begin to get worse as the stages of kidney failure advance.
 Remember, to do your dogs blood chemistry on a regular basis in order to see what stage your dog’s kidney failure is at.

 There are 4 stages of kidney disease in dogs and this is how it will look on your dog’s blood test:

-Stage 1 Creatine concentration levels are often less than 1.4 mg/dL
+Stage 1 Creatinine concentration levels are often less than 1.4 mg/dL

-Stage 2 Creatine concentration levels will be between 1.4-2.0 mg/dL.
-At this point, clinical signs may not be noticed yet! but you may notice your dog drinking or urinating more.
+Stage 2 Creatinine concentration levels will be between 1.4-2.0 mg/dL.
+At this point, clinical signs may not be noticed yet! but you may notice your dog drinking or be urinating more.

-Stage 3 Creatine concentrations may jump anywhere from 2.1 to 5.0.
+Stage 3 Creatinine concentrations may jump anywhere from 2.1 to 5.0.
 Clinical signs associated with kidney disease become more severe and prevalent.

-Stage 4 Creatine concentrations that exceed 5.0 mg/dL.
+Stage 4 Creatinine concentrations that exceed 5.0 mg/dL.
 Can indicate that only 10% of the nephrons are now functioning.
 This is often termed as end-stage kidney disease.

 6 Possible Causes of Kidney Disease in Dogs

 There may be many causes of kidney disease in dogs.
 Listed below are just some of the common causes of kidney disease in dogs.